FSB admits to “close’ surveillance of Russian opposition activist Navalny, who was medivaced to Berlin after suspected poison attack

 What appears to be the same unidentified man is both in the head doctor’s office in Omsk (left) and sitting at an adjoining table to Navalny in the airport café in Tomsk (right)

-The reports detailed a game of cat and mouse playing out in Tomsk, where Navalny had gone to rally local support ahead of October's regional elections.
+The reports detailed a game of cat and mouse playing out in Tomsk, where Navalny had gone to rally local support ahead of regional elections slated for September 13.

 His team booked seven rooms in the local Xander Hotel, despite only being a party of four, and also rented a “safe” apartment, although Navalny slept in one of the rooms that was not registered in his name.
 He also avoided cameras and did not use his own credit card to pay for the room.
 But the FSB had surveillance photos of all his movements in Tomsk, including pictures of those he met.